amrvac/amrvac/doc/methods.md

 #### constrained transport fix: typedivbfix='ct'

-The upwind constrained transport method by Gardiner and Stone in _Journal of Computational Physics, 205, 509-539 (2005)_, **type_ct='uct_contact'** (default), or by Londrillo and Zanna, in _Journal of Computational Physics, 195, 17-48 (2004)_ **type_ct='uct_hll'**,
+The upwind constrained transport (CT) method by Gardiner and Stone in _Journal of Computational Physics, 205, 509-539 (2005)_, **type_ct='uct_contact'** (default), or by Del Zanna, L., Zanotti, O., Bucciantini, N., & Londrillo, P. in _Astronomy & Astrophysics , 473, 11 (2007)_  **type_ct='uct_hll'**,
 using staggered grid for magnetic field, can preserve initial div B to round off errors.
 A simple non-upwinding version of ct is through averaging electric fields from neighbors **type_ct='average'**.
-It only works with HLL, HLLC, and HLLD schemes in the current implementation.
+It only works with HLL, HLLC, and HLLD Riemann flux schemes in the current implementation.
+It works in Cartesian and non-Cartesian coordinates with or without grid stretching.
+Initial conditions and boundary conditions for magnetic field have to be given at corresponding cell faces instead, or vector potential is given at corresponding cell edges, see examples: **tests/mhd/solar_atmosphere_2.5D**.
+Note that when using AMR, the div B preserving prolongation for CT requires even number of ghost cell layers and odd number of ghost layers for some slope limiters, e.g. mp5, is added by one to become even.

 #### Powell fix: typedivbfix='powel'